-It may seem quite hard to get everything running at that point, but there are solutions that can get you on the right track.
+It may seem quite hard to get everything running at that point, but there are many sources of business finance that can get you on the right track.
 It’s important that you’re smart and careful with loans, and know where to find the right investors.

 The #1 reason businesses fail is that they run out of cash.
 Creating a Financial Plan for your business can help you get your business funded.